Projected Gromov-Witten varieties in cominuscule spaces: Introduction

-is {\em cohomologically trivial}, which means that the pushforward of the structure sheaf of $M_d(X_u,X^v)$ is the structure sheaf of $\Gamma_d(X_u,X^v)$ and the higher direct images of the first sheaf are zero.
+In this paper we study the projected Gromov-Witten varieties when $X$ is a cominuscule variety, i.e.\ a Grassmannian of type A, a Lagrangian Grassmannian, a maximal orthogonal Grassmannian, a quadric hypersurface, or one of two exceptional varieties called the Cayley plane and the Freudenthal variety.
+Our main result states that, when $X$ is cominuscule, the restricted evaluation map \eqn{res} is {\em cohomologically trivial}, which means that the pushforward of the structure sheaf of $M_d(X_u,X^v)$ is the structure sheaf of $\Gamma_d(X_u,X^v)$ and the higher direct images of the first sheaf are zero.
 This result implies that the (small) quantum cohomology ring $\QH(X)$ and the quantum $K$-theory ring $\QK(X)$ are determined by the projected Gromov-Witten varieties in $X$.
 More precisely, the $K$-theoretic (3-point genus zero) Gromov-Witten invariants of $X$ satisfy the identity

-where $\sigma \in K(X)$ is any $K$-theory class and $\euler{X} : K(X) \to \Z$ is the sheaf Euler characteristic map.
 Knutson, Lam, and Speyer have earlier proved this identity for cohomological Gromov-Witten invariants of Grassmannians of type A \cite{knutson.lam.ea:positroid}.
 We apply our identity to compute the square of a point in the quantum $K$-theory ring of any cominuscule variety.

+The identity \eqn{gwinv} can be interpreted as an alternative version of the `quantum equals classical' theorem for cominuscule Gromov-Witten invariants, which was proved in various generalities in the papers \cite{buch.kresch.ea:gromov-witten, chaput.manivel.ea:quantum*1, buch.mihalcea:quantum, chaput.perrin:rationality}.
+It has the advantage of being completely uniform.
+In particular, it avoids a special case of the original version that concerns the degree $d=3$ for the Cayley plane $E_6/P_6$ \cite{chaput.perrin:rationality}.
+In addition it reveals that certain (equivariant) $K$-theoretic Gromov-Witten invariants have alternating signs (see \Corollary{pos} and \Remark{pos}), generalizing results of Buch \cite{buch:littlewood-richardson}, Brion \cite{brion:positivity}, and Anderson, Griffeth and Miller \cite{anderson.griffeth.ea:positivity}.